Origin: Posterior third of the iliac crest, the iliolumbar ligament

 Primary Actions of the Quadratus Lumborum

-1. Lateral rotation of the lumbar spine when acting unilaterally
+1. Lateral flexion of the lumbar spine when acting unilaterally

 Agonists: